erfan231/Esos-Travel/README.md

 script.js don't contain anything because the JS is added inside the html file

+### ← requirements.txt

+requirements.txt contains all the libraries you need to run the project

 ### ← assets

 where all the images are.